I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Can We Get Sex Crime Punishment Right?

-In November 2018, news erupted of at least eight incidents of assault or sexual assault occuring at St. Michael's College School in Toronto, Ontario, Canada, rocking the St. Michael's community and raising questions about how bullying is handled in schools.
-Charges were laid in three of those incidents, according to Toronto Sun, and over the last while, three boys were waiting for their sentencing to have been finished to discover their fate for their role in some of the crimes.
-All three in this incident were each given two years of probation.
+In November 2018, news erupted of at least eight incidents of assault or sexual assault occurring at St. Michael's College School in Toronto, Ontario, Canada, rocking the St. Michael's community and raising questions about how bullying is handled in schools.
+Charges were laid in three of those incidents, according to Toronto Sun, and in December 2019, three boys involved in this incident were each given two years of probation.

 Now, lest one think that I am making light of a serious matter, or applauding the fact that these boys were effectively given a slap on the wrist for something their victims will be paying for the rest of their lives, I assure you that I am not.
 In fact, it astounds me that three young boys—all roughly around the age of 15 or 16—who engaged in a violent sexual assault would get so light a punishment.